We acknowledge that the UBC Vancouver campus is situated on the traditional, ancestral, and unceded territory of the xʷməθkʷəy̓əm (Musqueam).

 Official offers of admission are made by Graduate and Postdoctoral Studies and are communicated by email.

 Upon receipt of an offer of admission, students must accept their offer in writing and submit a $1,000 (non-refundable and non-transferable) deposit in Canadian currency.
 This deposit will be credited towards the program tuition fees.
+All instuctions would be available on the Offer Letter.

 The MHA program maintains a small waitlist each year.
 If we are unable to offer a qualified applicant a space in the program, they are considered for a waitlist based on their ranking by the admissions committee.
 Waitlisted applicants are notified right away if you are placed on the list and if we are able to offer you a space in the program.
-Typically, waitlisted applicants are contacted in late May through August regarding updates to their application status.
+Typically, waitlisted applicants are contacted in late May through early August regarding updates to their application status.